apache/tvm/apps/cpp_rpc/README.md

 --tracker     - The RPC tracker address in host:port format e.g. 10.1.1.2:9190 Default=""
 --key         - The key used to identify the device type in tracker.
 Default="" --custom-addr - Custom IP Address to Report to RPC Tracker.
 Default="" --silent      - Whether to run in silent mode.
-Default=True --proxy       - Whether to run in proxy mode.
+Default=False --proxy       - Whether to run in proxy mode.
 Default=False Example
   ./tvm_rpc server --host=0.0.0.0 --port=9000 --port-end=9090 --tracker=127.0.0.1:9190 --key=rasp
 ```

 ## Note
-Currently support is only there for Linux / Android environment.
+Currently support is only there for Linux / Android environment and proxy mode doesn't be supported currently.